 Ability to withstand cold temperatures.

-Minor concerns: eye conditions, skin allergies
+Minor concerns: Eye disorders, skin allergies

-Occasionally seen: thyroid issues
+Occasionally seen: Thyroid issues

-Suggested tests: hip, heart, eye
+Suggested tests: Hip, heart, eye

 Life span: 10–15 years